 On May 16, Elon Musk sent a Tweet that reads, “Bitcoin is actually highly centralized, with supermajority controlled by a handful of big mining (aka hashing) companies.
 A single coal mine in Xinjiang flooded, almost killing miners, and the Bitcoin hash rate dropped 35%.
 Sound “decentralized” to you?”
-By taking a jab at Bitcoin, Musk’s Tesla has decided to discontinue BTC payments.
+Musk’s Tesla has decided to discontinue BTC payments by taking a jab at Bitcoin.

 This indeed comes as a shock to a lot of people since Elon Musk has been one of the most influential billionaires to be vocal about and supporting cryptocurrencies, especially bitcoin.
 A news source has mentioned, “Earlier this year, Tesla’s decision to add bitcoin to its balance sheet got him raved by the crypto community and making the decentralized cryptocurrency more mainstream.”